wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-05-20-tcp-udp-note.markdown

 ![img](http://telescript.denayer.wenk.be/~hcr/cn/idoceo/images/udp_header.gif)

-udp is a datagram-oriented protocol. it `does not provide error correction`, `sequencing`, `duplicate elimination`, `flow control or congestion control`.
+UDP is a datagram-oriented protocol. it `does not provide error correction`, `sequencing`, `duplicate elimination`, `flow control or congestion control`.

 it can provide `error detection`. the checksum field is end to end and is computed over the UDP pseudo-header, which includes the source and destination IP addresses from the IP hader, Thus, any modification(NAT) made to those fields requires a modification to the UDP checksum